Thomas D. Schall

-After losing the Republican primary for a special election to the Senate in 1923, Schall was elected to the Senate in 1924, defeating Magnus Johnson with 46% of the vote.
-He served from March 4, 1925, until his death, in the 69th, 70th, 71st, 72nd, and 73rd congresses.
-Johnson would challenge Schall's election, leading the blind Senator to infamously label him "a marionette who kicked and waved his hands and opened his mouth according to the tension of the string."
-He had a tough re-election campaign in 1930, facing strong candidates from both the Democratic and Farmer Labor parties, and eventually won with 37% of the vote with the support of the NAACP owing to support of the Dyer Anti-Lynching Bill.
+After losing the Republican primary for a special election to the U.S. Senate in 1923, Schall was elected to the Senate in 1924, defeating incumbent Senator Magnus Johnson with 46% of the vote.
+He served from March 4, 1925, until his death in 1935.
+Johnson challenged Schall's electoral victory in 1924, leading Schall to label him "a marionette who kicked and waved his hands and opened his mouth according to the tension of the string."
+He had a tough reelection campaign in 1930, facing strong candidates from both the Democratic and Farmer-Labor parties, and eventually won with 37% of the vote with the support of the NAACP owing to his support of the Dyer Anti-Lynching Bill.

-Long noted as a vitriolic and personal campaigner, Schall would emerge as a leading opponent of the New Deal, going so far as to compare Franklin D. Roosevelt to Satan and claim his reform program was communistic in nature.
-Going further, Schall would accuse Eleanor Roosevelt of corruption and liken President Roosevelt to Mussolini and Hitler, while at the same time accusing him of plotting "the destruction of all private industry."
+Long noted as a vitriolic and personal campaigner, Schall emerged as a leading opponent of the New Deal, comparing Franklin D. Roosevelt to Satan and claiming his reform program was communistic in nature.
+Going further, Schall accused Eleanor Roosevelt of corruption and likened President Roosevelt to Mussolini and Hitler, while at the same time accusing him of plotting "the destruction of all private industry."

 Schall was struck by a hit and run driver while walking across the Washington-Baltimore Boulevard, now known as Bladensburg Road, in Cottage City, Maryland, on December 19, 1935.
-He died in Washington three days later, becoming one of the few United States Senators or Congressmen to die in a road crash while in office.
+He died in Washington three days later, becoming one of the few members of Congress to die in a road crash while in office.
 He is buried in Lakewood Cemetery in Minneapolis.